Total Pageviews

 When Troy was sacked by the Greeks, Aeneas, after being commanded by the gods to flee, he went to Carthage, then to Sicily and become the father of the Etruscans.

-When the Persian king Cyrus the Great captured Lydia Croesus left to Carthage and becomes it's king by buying the monarch
+When the Persian king Cyrus the Great captured Lydia Croesus left to Carthage and became it's king by buying the monarch

-under the name of Mago I. So the alliance of Mago I with the Etruscans against the Greek was a polictical decision based on the origins.
+under the name of Mago I. So the alliance of Mago I with the Etruscans against the Greek was a political decision based on origins.

 Saturday, 19 March 2011